LordAcrobaticTurtle/Rosbot/README.md

 # TODO
 ## SOFTWARE

+23-10-23
+Can now setup testing for each module so I can be certain that the code is working before putting on the robot

+Can start writing localisation, control or comms modules.
+SHOULD ABSOLUTELY BE USING TDD

+ANYTIME a serial connection is made while data is already being streamed, any zero bit in that stream can be interpreted as the start bit
+DON'T STREAM DATA UNLESS A CONNECTION IS MADE

 ### LOCALISATION
 - Kalman filter: Use accel measurements as orientation measurements and rates as partials / predicted
   - Hopefully will eliminate gyro drift